THE SILLY SEASON HAS ARRIVED!

 - Add in an extra training session or some cardio on the day of, or day after your party/event.
 It is important however to not turn this into a habit as it can lead to an unhealthy relationship with food.

-Drinking is often a big part of eating out, but a few alcoholic beverages can take out a large amount of your daily calories.
+Drinking is often a big part of eating out and socialising with friends at this time of the year.
+A few alcoholic beverages can take out a large amount of your daily calories.
 Alcohol is classified as a carbohydrate and is 7 calories per gram, so be aware of this and how quickly they can add up.
-Try and stick to a limit, alternate your alcoholic drinks with water and drink slowly.
+Try and set yourself a calorie budget for alcohol for the party/event, alternate your alcoholic drinks with water and drink slowly.
+Check out my article on alcohol for more helpful tips!

 Try to keep up with your normal training routine as much a possible throughout the festive period.
-If you don’t have access to a gym, then mix it up with some body weight circuits or cardio to get your heart rate up and burn some calories.
-Getting friends and family involved always helps to keep you accountable and keeps motivation high!
+If you’re on holidays and don’t have access to a gym, then mix it up with some body weight circuits or cardio to get your heart rate up and help you burn some calories.
+Find some fun ways to move that also gets friends and family involved – like a game of basketball at the park or beach cricket!